lem0nSec/Alcatraz/src/README.md

 ## Detecting Alcatraz
-Alcatraz is very easy by most AVs heuristic analyses.
-Microsoft Defender flags it with !ML suffix which stands for 'Machine Learning'.
+Alcatraz is detected by most AVs heuristic analyses.
+Microsoft Defender flags it with the !ML suffix which stands for 'Machine Learning'.
 Others use the name '\[HEUR\]' to specify that detection was based on an heuristic approach.
-That said, using this approach is often said to leave room to false positives.
+That said, using this methods is often said to leave room to false positives.
 That's why I tried writing a YARA rule for the very first time.

 Writing an effective YARA rule boils down to understanding most salient parts of the code.
 Those parts that make a binary stick out and that are unlikely to change.
 Below is a picture showing what the padded .text section looks like, along with the 'alca' signature.